Cooloola

 | 1–47 | Racing | Fernando | |

-| 48 | ⚠ Drive-through penalty | Fernando | Mandatory compliance stop |
+| 48 | Drive-through stop | Fernando | One of 10 mandatory stops — all teams equally required |

 | 49–71 | Racing | Fernando | |